Deb-Code-Hub/Analytics-System/README.md

 # University Analytics System

-This repository contains the implementation of an analytics system that utilizes Informatica PowerCenter as an ETL tool to integrate data from various sources into a Data Warehouse with a Star Schema.
+This repository contains the implementation of an university analytics system that utilizes Informatica PowerCenter as an ETL tool to integrate data from various sources into a Data Warehouse with a Star Schema.
 The system is designed to handle Slowly Changing Dimensions (Type I and Type II).

 ## Description